Skip to Content

 The best thing about Nuuksio?

 It’s located within Helsinki’s metropolitan area.
 This means you can hop on public transport and get there without much difficulty.
-This is why it’s one of the best places to visit in Finland.
+This is why it’s one of the best places to visit in Finland and one of the most popular national parks.

 Vaasa